 ➲ Unmold the Shells

-Once set, carefully remove the chocolate halves from the mold by gently pressing the silicone from the bottom.
-Place them open-side up on a clean plate or baking sheet.
+Once the chocolate has fully set, carefully remove the halves from the mold by gently pressing the silicone from the bottom.
+Take your time to avoid cracking the shells.
+Place them open-side up on a clean plate or baking sheet, ready for filling or assembly.

 ➲ Fill the Bombs